Anthony Swarzak: New York Yankees

 Swarzak signed a minor league contract with the New York Yankees on February 5, 2016.
 He began the 2016 season with the Triple-A Scranton/Wilkes-Barre RailRiders, and was promoted to the major leagues on June 7.
 At the end of the season, Swarzak elected free agency over an assignment to Scranton/Wilkes-Barre.

 Chicago White Sox

 On January 23, 2017, Swarzak signed a minor league contract with the Chicago White Sox.
+Swarzak ended up having one of the best seasons of his career in Chicago.
+In 41 games with the White Sox, he posted a 2.23 ERA and a 1.034 WHIP.

 Milwaukee Brewers

 On July 25, 2017, Swarzak was traded by the Chicago White Sox to the Milwaukee Brewers for outfielder Ryan Cordell.

 New York Mets

-Swarzak signed a two-year contract with the New York Mets on December 15, 2017 worth over $14 million.
+Swarzak signed a two-year contract with the New York Mets on December 15, 2017, worth over $14 million.
 On April 3, the Mets placed Swarzak on the disabled list with an oblique strain and recalled Hansel Robles.
 Swarzak was activated from the disabled list on June 5 after appearing in three rehab games with the Triple-A Las Vegas 51s.